Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit0.md

 ![Screenshot of home directory contents](/Assets/bandit0_home.png)

 Nice!
 So from here, let's open the file and get that password.
 We have two options (really there are more, but these are the two I default to): *cat* and *nano*.
-There isn't a wrong answer between these or others, but since we just need to read I"m going to use *cat*:
+There isn't a wrong answer between these or others, but since we just need to read I'm going to use *cat*:

 ![Screenshot of home readme contents](/Assets/bandit0_cat.png)